 Lure fishing Christchurch

-Fishing in Christchurch is like fishing the flats of Florida.
+Fishing in Christchurch is like fishing in the flats of Florida.
 We’re talking shallow, clear water and the potential for big predators hitting lures on the surface.
 It’s also a nursery for breeding bass, so catch and release is essential here.
 Christchurch also has some excellent sea trout fishing.
 The area could not be more appealing to an indecisive slob trout – the class of trout that never quite make it out to sea, and prefer to live in estuaries like a child that never quite leaves home.
 Given the shallowness of the water, spooking fish is a problem and stealth is required.
 Fishing at night is your best bet for the bass.
 Bass hit lures on the surface willingly in Christchurch in summer, because surface lures are strikingly obvious in shallow water.

 Beach Fishing Christchurch: The Mudeford Spit

 Fishing out to sea from the Avon beach, there can be good summertime bass fishing, with catches of Dover sole also being possible.
 Sole are usually caught in much deeper water and are rarely caught in the other areas of the UK by anglers – partly because of their small mouths, narrow geographical range and preference for deeper waters.
 However, people catch them from Avon beach.
 The area also produces dogfish galore, pouting, eels and thornback rays.
-Flounder rule the day in winter, and are a loyal catch in the depths of winter, when cod numbers are as low as they are today.
+Flounder rule the day in winter, and are a loyal catch in the depths of winter when cod numbers are as low as they are today.
 The whole natural harbour is a mullet’s dream – warm, shallow water, freshwater input.
 It’s perfect for cruising around in the sun being coy and conspicuous.
 They can be caught with subtly presented bread or small spinners tipped with rag worm.
 They are also incredibly fun to target while fly fishing in Christchurch harbour and from Avon beach.

 Fishing Southbourne Beach

 Some have said that Southbourne is amongst the best summer bass spots in the country.
 Certainly, the great expanse of coastline and proximity to big natural harbours and estuaries gives one good reason to hope of landing bass.
-Like most places in the UK, fishing the pushing tide up till high water, especially at dusk or dawn and especially when there are spring tides, leads to the best results.
+Like most places in the UK, fishing the pushing tide up to high water, especially at dusk or dawn and especially when there are spring tides, leads to the best results.
 These conditions push in bait fish which leads to larger fish coming in closer, and the lowering light conditions around dusk send fish into a more relaxed state where they are less easily spooked and more eager to smash baits and lures.
 At night, the bass come in very close.

-Southbourne is very well suited to traditional bait fishing styles with longer, continental style beach casters, paternoster rigs and leads in the 3-5oz range.
+Southbourne is very well suited to traditional bait fishing styles with longer, continental-style beach casters, paternoster rigs and leads in the 3-5oz range.
 There are times when a very long cast will give you an advantage, particularly if it enables you to cast into a gulley further out.
 However, distance is much less of a factor at night, which is when I would fish here if using lures.

 You can fish at Double Dykes or around Fisherman’s walk – the whole stretch is worth exploring and fishing on foot, but if you’re short of time sticking to those areas is a good bet.
 It’s wise to view the beach at low water, especially from the cliff top, so that you can identify where sandbanks and gullies have formed.
-Dropping your bait or lure into these pockets is going to lead to far more catches, because fish linger in areas where the water depth changes suddenly.
+Dropping your bait or lure into these pockets is going to lead to far more catches because fish linger in areas where the water depth changes suddenly.
 If there’s current, it allows them to shelter from it and conserve energy.

 Southbourne beaches are pumping from spring to autumn, with fishing being far slower in winter.
-In late spring, small eyed ray are caught in reasonable numbers.
+In late spring, small-eyed ray are caught in reasonable numbers.
 If you’re a holiday angler, then fishing with smaller baits and smaller hooks at dusk or dawn is the best advice I can give, as you won’t be so limited in what you can catch by your limited casting distance if you’re using cheap fishing kit.
 If you’re bringing your own tackle from home to Southbourne beach, the world is your oyster!